wkumari/draft-wkumari-dnsop-extended-error/README.md

    initial codepoints (and requests to the IANA to add them to the registry), but is extensible via the IANA registry to allow additional error and information codes to be defined in the future.

+   When the response grows beyond the requestor's UDP payload size [RFC6891], servers SHOULD truncate messages by dropping EDE options before dropping other data from packets.
+Implementations SHOULD set the truncation bit when dropping EDE options.

 3. Defined Extended DNS Errors